 North Second Street Corridor ImprovementsShelby County

-The North Second Street corridor improvement project is a joint effort between the City of Memphis, the Tennessee Department of Transportation and the Federal Highway Administration (FHWA).
-The proposed improvements would extend approximately 4.5 miles, from Interstate 40 to US 51 in Memphis, Shelby County.
+The North Second Street corridor improvement project is a joint effort between the City of Memphis, the Tennessee Department of Transportation and the Federal Highway Administration.
+The proposed improvements would extend approximately 4.5 miles, from Interstate 40 to US 51 (State Route 3) in Memphis, Shelby County.

 Purpose and Need

-Turn lanes will be provided, where appropriate, for safety and operational benefits, and medians will be constructed in many areas to control access and to improve safety.
 Several local roads, located between Chelsea Avenue and Cedar Avenue, will be modified as part of the proposed project to improve access control and safety.
 The roads currently intersect with North Second Street; however, modifications to these roads will not adversely impact access to properties or traffic operations.
-The proposed modifications are as follows:
+The proposed modifications are as follows.